nilsmartel/lola/README.md

-# lola - Logic Expression Evaluator
+# Lola - Logic Expression Evaluator
 Parser, Compiler and Interpreted for logical expressions, outputting Truthtables in Markdown and CSV format.